harmora-project/harmora/README.md

 # Harmora

-Official implementation and reproducibility package for:
+Official implementation and experiment package for:

 > **Harmora: Label-Free Selection of Representations in Language Embedding Models via Laplacian Harmonics**